bencdrayton-personal/afcx-release-ops-toolkit/README.md

 ## Portfolio framing

-This toolkit is concept code (~600 lines of Python) deliberately kept lean.
+This toolkit is a concept deliberately kept lean.
 The point is **the design decisions, the scoring/heuristic logic, and the operational workflow** — not the line count.
 Both artefacts are designed to be re-implementable inside the AFCX vendor-managed model in 2–3 sprints each, using data that already exists in the vendor's pipeline and the member-coordination workflow.

 If extended into production, RRDE would gain (1) post-incident weight recalibration via supervised learning, (2) a member-facing UAT scheduling integration, and (3) an obligation-matrix UI for the Privacy Officer.
 RMTA would gain (1) anomaly detection on team velocity, (2) LLM-powered summarisation of the daily digest with confidence-rated risk calls, and (3) automated nudges into Jira/Slack on flagged tickets.